Skip to content

 Best First Step: NAIC Life Insurance Policy Locator

-The NAIC tool routes your request to participating insurers.
-If a match is found and you’re a verified beneficiary or authorized representative, the insurer will contact you directly with next steps.
-Have the following ready:
+The NAIC Life Insurance Policy Locator is a standardized request tool that sends your information to participating insurers so they can check their databases.
+If a match is found and you are a verified beneficiary or authorized representative, the insurer will contact you directly with next steps.
+This is often the cleanest starting point when you don’t know the insurer name, or you suspect the policy could be with a carrier your family never mentions.

 What to Do If You Already Know the Insurer